Kedarnath Das: Long curved obstetric forceps

-Das designed a modified long curved obstetric forceps for use in the delivery of babies of Indian women, who typically have a smaller pelvis and babies with a lower birth weight.
+Das designed a lighter and shorter variety of long curved obstetric forceps for use in the delivery of babies of Indian women, who typically have a smaller pelvis and babies with a lower birth weight.

 Awards and honours

 He was named an Honorary Fellow of the American Gynaecological Society and the American Associations of Obstetricians, Gynaecologists and Abdominal Surgeons.
 He was a foundation fellow of British College of Obstetricians and Gynaecologists.
 He received the Companion of the Order of the Indian Empire in 1918 and was knighted in June 1933.